TodWulff/V2.2526_Config/README.md

 # V2.2526_Config
 Repo for the Klipper Config directory of my Voron V2.4 (not v2.4r2) SN 2526, a 350^3 model built by ~MHz (myself) in 4Q21.

+01MAR23 Update Brief:
+1) 	Touched every .cfg to add delayed gcode macros to validate it loading.
+	This can be disabled in the Printer_Vars variables (...cfgload: 0).
+	I was having an issue with sequencing the load and a silly syntax error was causing a module to load but not run a specific macro I was working, and I thought my edits borked the loading, but it was just the macro that was failing silently...
+(A Klipper Behavior Feature they say ;-)
+2)	Added ability for Klipper to synthesize voice by way of pico2wave on the host.
+I'll make a separate readme for those who might be interested.
+As a result of this capability, I threaded speech synthesis commands into a lot of the macros.
+I've been missing TTS since I switch to Klipper from Octoprint (Jneliii has the M117VoiceSynthesis plugin that I loved and got used to hearing as the machine did it's thing).
+Beeping just doesn't cut it after one gets used to the verbal emissions (at least for me...).
+3)  Working to add code to stall a print starting if host cpu utilization is
+	>1.0.
+This is relevant if one automagically generates timelapses and one tries to start a new print after a longer print completed and a timelapse is being built by the host.
+Can you say Timer-Too-Close.?.

 Useful Links:
 - https://jinja.palletsprojects.com/en/2.10.x/templates/
 - https://www.klipper3d.org/Overview.html